Welcome to Anglo-American University!

 AAU Student ID Card

-Prague public transportation is one of the best in the world operating on metro, tram and bus lines.
-The Metro has three lines, the green, yellow and red, with AAU being located on the green line.
+Prague’s public transportation is one of the best in the world operating on the metro, tram, and bus lines.
+The Metro has three lines; green, yellow, and red, with AAU being located on the green line.
 Several trams serve AAU as well.
 Your ISIC allows for the purchase of discounted monthly/yearly transportation tickets.
 Learn more at https://www.dpp.cz/en.
 We recommend all of our students get PID Litacka App, it is an easy and convenient way to purchase tickets and passes and it is always on your phone!

 AAU recommends the Vodafone student plan.
 You will be able to utilize this plan in all European countries without roaming charges.
 Once you arrive in Prague you can head to a Vodafone retailer to purchase, with most associates being able to assist in English.

 Move to Prague